-Continue reading to find out why one might have missed periods and tender breasts while not pregnant as well as how to deal with both symptoms quickly and effectively.
+Continue reading to find out why one might have breast tenderness and missed periods while not pregnant as well as how to deal with both symptoms quickly and effectively.

-Because a woman's menstrual cycle is guided by hormones, particularly estrogen and progesterone, when hormone levels fluctuate and drop (as is the case during menopause), periods often become less frequent or missed altogether.
+Because a woman's menstrual cycle is guided by hormones, particularly estrogen and progesterone, when their levels fluctuate, periods often become less frequent or missed altogether.